 There are certain parties that can apply for a protective order.
 Although you may know someone you think should obtain a protective order, you cannot do so on their behalf.
 An adult member of a home or of the family may apply for protective orders, as well as an adult who is seeking protection of a child, which does not have to be their own, a prosecuting lawyer on behalf of the state, as well as the Department of Human and Regulatory Services.

 Will They Be Removed From the Home?

 Every family has their difficulties, however, some situations warrant removal if violence is occurring.
 In the event the potential abuser is also in the home in which the abused resides, the abuser may be removed if the home is jointly leased or owned by the abused individual solely; or, if the home is owned by the abuser, if he or she has an obligation to support you or your child, you may be able to obtain exclusive possession.

 Are You Thinking about Filing for a Protective Order?

 If you or someone you know is seeking a protective order due to the violence of a partner, you have rights to pursue legal recourse.
 You do not have to continue suffering in an abusive relationship.
-Please do not hesitate to call the experienced attorneys at Conner & Lindamood, P.C. today in our Houston office at (713) 654 – 2112 or our League City Office at (281) 486 – 6116, or simply reach out using our website and we will contact you.
+Please do not hesitate to call the experienced lawyers at Lindamood & Robinson, P.C. today in our Houston office at 713-654-2112, or simply reach out using our website and we will contact you.